fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 ## Web Mapping Basics
 We'll cover how to create your own interactive maps online.
 Why?
 Because you can add much more custom interactivity than generic tools and services allow.
 This is an exercise in design imagination.

-- Read up to JAVASCRIPT section in [Interactive Data Visualization for the Web](http://chimera.labs.oreilly.com/books/1230000000345/ch03.html).
+- Read UP TO the JAVASCRIPT section in [Interactive Data Visualization for the Web](http://chimera.labs.oreilly.com/books/1230000000345/ch03.html) (when the page loads, you awkwardly end up in the middle of it...scroll up to the top to begin reading).

 ### Creating Your Own Web Maps
-- Install [MAMP](http://www.mamp.info/en/downloads/) (Mac) or [WAMP](http://www.wampserver.com/en/) (Windows)
+- Install [MAMP](http://www.mamp.info/en/downloads/) (Mac) or [WAMP](http://www.wampserver.com/en/) (Windows) so you can make webpages on your own computer
-- Make a simple webpage with a simple Google map [using these instructions](https://developers.google.com/maps/tutorials/fundamentals/adding-a-google-map).
+- Make a simple webpage that follows the example
+- Add a simple Google map [using these instructions](https://developers.google.com/maps/tutorials/fundamentals/adding-a-google-map).
 - Go through the 4 other tutorials on that page, including "Displaying KML," but using the KML file that you created and exported from the earlier Google exercise.

 ### Alternatives to Google
-There are some reasons one might not want to use Google Maps:
+There are some reasons one might not want to use Google Maps for your web mapping needs:

 - don’t want to be beholden to their terms of service
 - you prefer to use open source rather than proprietary tools and data